sdangelis/gitclass/README.markdown

 Git should print out the status of all the files in the current directory - whether they are being tracked, if they've been modified and other useful information.

-This command is very useful when you are making changes and you want to see what needs to be saved and what doesn't.
+This command is very useful when you are making changes and you want to see what needs to be saved and what doesn't

-### Create a new file
+## Create a new file

 Now, we can start with our new lyrical masterpiece, be it a song, poem or just something that sounds funny.
-Using your favourite text editor, create a file named something like *myfirstpoem.txt* or similar.
+Using a , create a file named something like *myfirstpoem.txt* or similar.
 Take a look at the two files, *shakespeare_corpus.txt* and *rap_lyrics_corpus.txt*.
 Select a few lines from each (say 5 to 10) and come up with something new.

+## Staging

+By default git status keeps an eye on the current modifications for all files in your repository but does not keep an history for them.
+To add a file to git's history you must manually add files to the so-called staging area.
+Think of the staging process as calling actors to the wings of the theatre. they are ready to go but are not on stage yet.

-### git add
+## git add

-Now we can add your new file to the repository.
-You can, if you like, run *git status* to see the status of your new file.
-We should add this file, so it is *tracked*  or *staged* within the git system.
-Run the command:
+Now we can add your new file to the staging area.
+You can, if you like, run `git status` to see the status of your new file.
+We should add this file, so it is `tracked`  or `staged` within the git system.
+Run the command

     git add <MYFILENAME>

-... replacing *<MYFILENAME>* with the actual filename.
+**Note**: replace `<MYFILENAME>` with the actual filename.
+In general when you see `<VALUE>` in coding documentation you should replace it with the appropriate value, without `<>`.
+i.e `hello <NAME>` becomes `hello Simone`

-Run *git status* again and you should see that it is now tracked.
+Run `git status` again and you should see that it is now tracking the new file.

-### git diff

-Sometimes, we'd like to see the differences between various commits before we decide to incorporate them.
-Lets run the following command:

-    git diff --staged

-You should see that your new file has been *staged*, which means it will be added in the next commit.

-We can remove this change from any future commits with
-    git reset <MYFILENAME>

-... which means *unstage* this file.
+## Committing

+Once we are done adding files to the staging area we can commit our changes.
+This creates a snapshot of the repository, a note in the history of your project about the content of the staged files at that timepoint.

+Before we can commit however, we need to create our own copy of this repository on github.com because while have read access to the public repository we cannot automatically write to it - but we can copy it and write our own copy, and then ask the original author to merge it.

 ### Fork the repository on github

 We now have a clone of the master repository, but it's time to create your own copy on github.com.
 Login to github.com and navigate to [https://github.com/QMUL/gitclass](https://github.com/QMUL/gitclass).
 At the top right of the page you should see a button labelled *fork*.
 Press this and fork your own repository.

-### git remote
+## git remote

 The command *git remote* shows you the various remote repositories linked to this one.
 These repositories can be anywhere, not just on github.com but for now, that's the place we'll use.
 We need to add the repository you just forked as a new remote.
 Run the command:

-    git remote add cis <address>
+    git remote add origin <address>

-You will need to replace *<address>* with the github.com address of the repository you forked in the previous step.
-You can find this out by navigating to your forked repository and taking a look at the *ssh* text box at the top of the page.
+You will need to replace `<address>` with the github.com address of the repository you forked in the previous step.
+You can find this out by navigating to your forked repository and taking a look at the `ssh` text box at the top of the page.
 It will look something like this:

     git@github.com:MYUSERNAME/gitclass.git